Vous êtes un professionnel et vous avez besoin d'une formation ?

 Calculate the T-test for the means of *two independent* samples of scores.

-This is a two-sided test for the null hypothesis that 2 independent samples
+This is a test for the null hypothesis that 2 independent samples

 have identical average (expected) values.
 This test assumes that the